 We have incurred net losses since our inception.
-For the year ended December 31, 2022, we had a net loss of \$36.6 million and as of December 31, 2022, we had an accumulated deficit of \$393.7 million.
-We expect to incur additional losses in the future, and we may never achieve revenue sufficient to offset our expenses.
-We have experienced and may continue to experience decreases in total test volume due to the impact of COVID-19, including as a result of additional COVID-19 variants.
-Additionally, in 2022, widespread inflationary pressures in the U.S. and across global economies resulted in higher costs for our raw materials, non-material costs, labor and other business costs, and significant increases in the future could adversely affect our results of operations.
-We expect to continue to devote substantially all of our resources to increase adoption of and reimbursement for our molecular diagnostic portfolio of tests, and the development of additional tests.
+For the year ended December 31, 2023, we had a net loss of \$74.4 million and as of December 31, 2023, we had an accumulated deficit of \$468.1 million.
+We expect to incur additional losses in the future as we continue to invest in our business, including increasing adoption of and reimbursement for our molecular diagnostic portfolio of tests, expanding our platform and operations internationally, attracting and retaining team members, developing and enhancing our platform, marketing and sales, and enhancing our infrastructure, and we may never achieve revenue sufficient to offset our expenses.
+Additionally, ongoing widespread inflationary pressures in the United States and across global economies have resulted in higher costs for our raw materials, non-material costs, labor and other business costs, and significant increases in the future could adversely affect our results of operations.
 We may never achieve or sustain profitability, and our failure to achieve and sustain profitability in the future could cause the market price of our common stock to decline.